 Please bring a pencil as pens are not permitted.
 If you forget your pencil, you can buy one at the Record Office.

 You can use your own device to take photographs of material in the collections.

-If possible, we recommend that you bring your own laptop or tablet and use our free wifi to access the internet, including the Record Office online catalogue
+There are public computers available.
+You can bring your own laptop or tablet and use our free wifi to access the internet, including the Record Office online catalogue.

 Facilities and access